About Art Break Waihi

 A good raincoat can be a good wind-breaker as well as keeping you dry if need be.

-Togs (swimming suit) - our beach is great for a summer dip -and there are hot pools nearby for the winter-.. and sun screen and insect repellent for the summer.
+Togs (swimming suit) - our beach is great for a summer dip -and there are hot pools nearby for the winter.
+Bring sun screen and insect repellent for the summer.

 If you prefer to bring your own paint that's all good.

-If you have a non-painting partner, bring him or her along - they are very welcome.
-See under local activites in the drop-down menu as to what there is to do in the area and see our blog for further information.
+If you have a non-painting partner, he/she is very welcome.
+Prices are on our website under 'accommodation and prices'.
+See under 'activites' in the drop-down menu to learn what there is to do in the area and our blog for further information.